Admissions

 An application fee may be required for first year, transfer, domestic, and international students.
 For students who conduct an official visit to the College, an Application Fee Waiver can be requested by contacting the Office of Admissions.
 Undergraduate students complete the Common Application to apply for admission.

-Depending on when you graduated (or will graduate) from high school and if you have any previous college experience, you may be considered a freshmen student or a transfer student.
+Depending on when you graduated (or will graduate) from high school and if you have any previous college experience, you may be considered a first-year student or a transfer student.
 If you have already completed a college degree, you may be interested in pursuing a graduate or professional program at ACPHS.

 To facilitate a successful visa process, our application deadline for international students is June 1st.
 All materials, including transcripts, letters of recommendation, and proof of financial eligibility must be submitted at this time.